PhotoPay/photopay-android/README.md

 ### Removing processor architecture support in Eclipse

-This section assumes that you have set up and prepared your Eclipse project from `LibRecognizer.aar` as described in chapter [Eclipse integration instructions](#eclipseIntegration).
+This section assumes that you have set up and prepared your Eclipse project from `LibPhotoPay.aar` as described in chapter [Eclipse integration instructions](#eclipseIntegration).

 If you are using Eclipse, removing processor architecture support gets really complicated.
-Eclipse does not support build flavors and you will either need to remove support for some processors or create several different library projects from `LibRecognizer.aar` - each one for specific processor architecture.
+Eclipse does not support build flavors and you will either need to remove support for some processors or create several different library projects from `LibPhotoPay.aar` - each one for specific processor architecture.

 Native libraryies in eclipse library project are located in subfolder `libs`: